brtacks/fairness/README.md

 ## Ideation

-- [Nicky Case](https://ncase.me)-esque interactive educationall gamme on the different types of fairness
+- [Nicky Case](https://ncase.me)-esque interactive educational game on the different types of institutional fairness
-- Visual essay on the different types of fairness with graphics explaning each type
+- Visual essay on the different types of fairness with graphics explaning each type, and then a message on fairness today.